MYSOLEAS/plugin-wordpress/soleaspay-woocommerce-gateway/readme.txt

 == Description ==

-SoleasPay Gateway for WooCommerce plugin is a simple and secure payment gateway for your WooCommerce online store.
-It allows your customers to pay for their purchases with confidence ensuring a payment process is secure and complies with the strictest security standards, providing both convenience and peace of mind to your customers.
+Our plugin is a simple and reliable payment gateway for your WooCommerce online store.
+It allows all your customers to pay for their purchases with confidence and ease, ensuring a secure payment process that complies with the strictest security standards, providing both convenience and peace of mind to your customers.

 == Installation ==